-Aegon didn't uphold the complaint so it was referred to the Financial Ombudsman Service.
+The complaint was referred to the Financial Ombudsman Service.
 Our Investigator didn't think it should be upheld.
-But as Mr S disagreed and agreement could not be reached, the complaint has been passed to me to decide.
+Mr S disagreed and as agreement could not be reached, the complaint has been passed to me to decide.

 What I've decided - and why